ovh/docs/pages/web_cloud/web_cloud_databases/configure-database-server/guide.en-gb.md

 You cannot modify the configuration of a PostgreSQL instance.

 However, you can enable extensions for your databases.
-To do this, go to the `Databases` tab, and click on the table icon for your database in the **Extensions** column.
+To do this, go to the `Databases`{.action} tab, and click on the table icon for your database in the **Extensions** column.

 ![Web Cloud Databases](images/extensions.png){.thumbnail}